JohannesPertl/egg./Readme.md

 # Egg.

-A simple, minimalistic egg timer
+A simple, minimalistic egg timer developed with Cordova

 ## Usage